mauriciopoppe/kubernetes-playground/docs/kubernetes-development.md

 **Headless debugging**

-The idea is to connect to run delve in server mode (with it running a binary and connecting to the server) and to connect to the server through an editor.
+Run delve in server mode with a debug binary (it runs binary and connects to the server), it waits for a client to connect to the server through an editor.

 See `/docs/sandbox-with-debugger.yaml` for more info about my neovim setup.